 vi.
-The type of checking and verification that is routinely conducted for this information:-
+The type of checking and verification that is routinely conducted for this information:- vii.
+Reference to applicable legislation and penalties:-

 The information in the logbooks is also shared through an information sharing link with the Fisheries Monitoring Center (FMC) and the National Fishery Products Quality Management Service (NFQS-Korea's CDS validating agency) for verification purposes.

 Also, in close cooperation with the NIFS, the FMC and the NFQS, the Ministry of Oceans and Fisheries (MOF) cross-checks submitted data with such information as the transhipped amount, the landed amount, observer data and other documentations required by the CDS Resolution.